yaakoubichaima/blog-app-frontend/README.md

 The src directory contains the source code of the application.
 The app directory contains the main components, services, and models of the application.
 The assets directory contains static assets such as images and fonts.
 The environments directory contains environment-specific configuration files.

-## Contributing
-If you would like to contribute to the project, feel free to submit a pull request.
-Before submitting a pull request, please make sure that your code follows the style and formatting conventions used in the project.